-The state has an online portal where individuals and businesses can request a copy of someone’s background report.
+The state has an online portal where individuals and businesses can request background check in Nebraka and receive a report.
 They have records split into three separate areas.
 The State Patrol handles criminal information, the Judicial Branch handles court dispositions and the Department of Motor Vehicles handles driving records.
 Each has its own website where users can pay a fee and get reports.
 NE is an open records state; however, some information provided to the public will be limited.
 Companies and individuals can sign up for a subscriber account for repeat use.

 Minor traffic violations will also not be included in the criminal report.

 The court reports will include “document images, case detail, trial outcome, parties to the case, court cost and fee information and payments made to the court. “

 The DMV records contain driver license “status, convictions, accidents, and withdrawals for five years.”

 There are a variety of reasons why someone would use a Nebraska state patrol background check information.
 They are often used for employment, tenant screening before renting property, with insurance, credit, and financing as well as adoption, foster care, and security clearances.

 Public background checks are also available that combine information from various private and public sources to provide useful information for looking into a new neighbor or friend.
 People also use them for vetting roommates, finding family members, looking up their own information or before dating.
 Some of the information contained in these reports is:

 Marriages and Divorces